henrywang08/1906_ConfigMgrAdvLab_Module1-3/instructions.md

 > [!KNOWLEDGE] if you don't remember this is the value under Configuration Manager console > Administration > Overview > Cloud Services > Cloud Management Gateway (Cloud Service Name)
 !IMAGE[kb4i62ua.png](kb4i62ua.png)

-6. [] Fully qualified name: type the FQDN for the CMG e.g. mad21052018ac.**cloudapp.net** and click OK
+1. [] Fully qualified name: type the FQDN for the CMG e.g. mad21052018ac.**cloudapp.net** and click OK

-1. [] Right-click New Alias (CNAME)
-1. [] Alias Name: type the type the short name of the CDP e.g. cdpmad1804ac

-> [!KNOWLEDGE] if you don't remember this is the value under Configuration Manager console > Administration > Overview > Cloud Services > Cloud Distribution Point (Cloud Service Name)

-9. [] Fully qualified name: type the Cloud Service Name that you saved for the Cloud Distribution Point e.g. cdpmad1804ac.**cloudapp.net** and click OK
-10. [] Open the command prompt and run a nslookup for the short names you provided in the CNAME and verify they can be resolved
+1. [] Open the command prompt and run a nslookup for the short names you provided in the CNAME and verify they can be resolved
 !IMAGE[q7ngpq97.jpg](q7ngpq97.jpg)

 Congratulations!